kaamel/SimpleTwitterClient/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+-Added buttons for retwitting and replying in the detail view -Two other buttons, like, and email are present but not wired -The overall UI is similar to the officail version in most cases -While it was possible to use the Praceler library, it would have taken more work to undo what was already done to acheive what was already acheived
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: